taraCodeNa/uphbt-requirements/README.md

   * "How to implement an `IBugRepository` interface and its EF Core implementation (`BugRepository`) in .NET 9, ensuring it works with the **persistence-ignorant `Bug` POCO** and includes methods for optimistic concurrency (`RowVersion`) and retrieving entities by `PublicId`?"
   * "In `Uphbt.Data`, within `ApplicationDbContext`'s `OnModelCreating` method, show me the **Fluent API configuration for the `Bug` entity** to map its `RowVersion` property for optimistic concurrency (`IsRowVersion()`) and any other necessary column mappings.
 Assume the `Bug` class is a **pure POCO without any attributes**."
   * "Provide a `BugService` example in .NET 9 that uses the `IBugRepository`, orchestrates operations on the Bug domain entity, and accepts/returns DTOs from `Uphbt.Contracts` while handling DTO to domain entity mapping."
   * "Generate RESTful API endpoints in a .NET 9 Web API for CRUD operations on 'Bug' entities (using their `PublicId`s) that accept and return DTOs from `Uphbt.Contracts`.
+Inject an `IBugService` (from `Uphbt.Services`) to handle the business logic.
 Include `[Authorize]` attributes (e.g., allowing only authenticated users to create, and 'Admin' role to delete), and demonstrate handling optimistic concurrency conflicts with `RowVersion`."
   * "Guide me through securing an ASP.NET Core SignalR Hub using cookie-based authentication in .NET 9, relying on the HttpOnly token cookies for authentication, and ensuring users are authenticated before connecting."
   * "Show how to broadcast real-time updates from a SignalR Hub (`BugHub`) to connected clients (e.g., when a bug's status changes or a new comment is added) from a service layer."
-  * "How to implement a `UserService` (using `UserManager<Uphbt.Identity.User>` and `SignInManager<Uphbt.Identity.User>`) in `Uphbt.Services` for user registration, profile updates, and role assignments, directly operating on the `Uphbt.Identity.User` entity, and without using Identity's built-in UI."
+  * "How to implement a `UserService` in `Uphbt.Services` that uses `UserManager<Uphbt.Identity.User>` and `SignInManager<Uphbt.Identity.User>` for user registration, profile updates, and role assignments, accepting and returning DTOs from `Uphbt.Contracts`, thereby abstracting the `Uphbt.Identity.User` entity from the API layer."

 ---